Wonderworlds/wonderworlds/README.md

 * 🎓  I'm studying at 42 Paris
 * 🖥️  See my portfolio at [Portfolio](http://www.behance.net/floranmauguin)
 * ✉️  You can contact me at [floran.mauguin@gmail.com](mailto:floran.mauguin@gmail.com)
-* 🧠  I'm learning Django, GraphQL and so much other stuff
+* 🧠  I'm learning Htmx and Golang and so much other stuff

 ### Skills